gjacopo/bodylanguage/estatref/README.md

 * `tablerefs-estat.begin.layout`, and
 * `tablerefs-estat.end.layout`

 enable to export bibliographical references into a searchable table using [`JabRef`](http://www.jabref.org) bibliography reference manager.
-The files haven been created following the examples in http://www.markschenk.com/tools/jabref/.
+The files haven been created following the instructions and examples given in http://www.markschenk.com/tools/jabref/.

-The output `html` table contains the following fields (headers):
+Currently, the output `html` table contains the following fields (headers):

 | Link | Dataset | Project | Title | Keywords |	Source | Year | Lang. |
 |------|---------|---------|-------|----------|--------|------|-------|

+but this can be modified easily following again the instructions of http://www.markschenk.com/tools/jabref/.
+When the bibliography `pub.bib` (storing publications provided on the CROS online [page of microdata references](https://ec.europa.eu/eurostat/cros/content/publications-received_en)) is exported to HTML using this layout, the HTML table `pub-standalone` can be created; this table can be visualised at this [page](http://htmlpreview.github.io/?https://github.com/gjacopo/bodylanguage/blob/master/estatref/pub-standalone.html)

+Further, the `pub-CROS` page (`.html` file and `_files` folder) and visualise it on your local, or load this [page](http://htmlpreview.github.io/?https://github.com/gjacopo/bodylanguage/blob/master/estatref/pub-CROS.html)

 Note currently the incompatibility of the table with the loaded CSS